 Should You Go With A Fixed or Adjustable Stock?

-There are two basic kinds of stocks for the AR platform: fixed stock and adjustable stocks.
-The first stocks like on the original AR-10 and the M16A1 were fixed, but adjustable stocks were later introduced.
-Today, you still have the option to choose between the two.
+There are two basic kinds of stocks available for the AR platform: fixed stocks and adjustable stocks.
+The original AR-10 came with fixed stocks that are now considered retro.
+However, adjustable stocks were later introduced for tactical use and the civilian market.

 Length of Pull